Cyclic Graph Attentive Match Encoder (CGAME): A Novel Neural Network For OD Estimation: Introduction

 \section{Introduction}

-Origin-Destination Matrix (OD Matrix), a significant concept in the transportation domain, illustrates the travel demand between pairs of spots.
-It can serve as inputs in microscopic, mesoscopic traffic simulation \cite{1barcelo2010fundamentals}.
-In the traditional traffic domains, it can help assess the construction needs of transportation infrastructure and tackle the problem of traffic assignment.
-With the development of Intelligent Transportation Systems (ITS), OD matrix plays key roles in traffic management \cite{2behara2020novel}, contributing to intelligentizing traffic light control policies and taxi and car hailing pre-allocation services \cite{3liu2019contextualized}.
-Since the appearance of sharing bikes, their pick-up and drop-off demand has received more and more attention \cite{4ye2019co}.
-We believe there are potential to mine the relationship between sharing-bikes’ and vehicle’s OD in that, as a mobile mode, sharing bikes meets public’s needs for the last mile of travel.
+Origin-Destination matrix (OD matrix), a significant concept in the transportation domain, depicts the demand between pair of spots.
+Traditionally, it serves as input in traffic simulations, and helps to assess urban construction layout then provide guidance on infrastructure development.
+With the development of Intelligent Transportation Systems (ITS), it plays an increasingly important role in traffic management and redistribution of shared vehicles.
+In the era of ITS, traffic management is no longer just about congestion reasoning of a individual intersection or road section, but requires coordinated control of the entire road network, in which the mastery of people's travel demand is indispensable.
+Besides, the efficiency improvement of shared mobility lies in optimizing the matching of supply and demand for travel as much as possible, and precise OD matrices will help operators better plan the routes of shared vehicles.

-With regard to estimation method, previous attempts include Kalman filter, Bayesian approach, Generalized Least Squares (GLS), Maximum Likelihood (ML) and Gradient based solution techniques \cite{5abrahamsson1998estimation}.
-The essential problem of OD estimation lies in equation mentioned in \cite{6krishnakumari2019data}.
+With regard to estimation method, Kalman filter (KF), Bayesian approach, Generalized Least Squares (GLS), Maximum Likelihood (ML), and gradient-based techniques \cite{abrahamsson1998estimation} are common methods that have been used in the previous works.
+OD estimation can be regarded as the process of finding a solution of the following equation \cite{krishnakumari2019data}:

-where \(f_l(t)\) is the flow on the link \(l\) at timestep \(t\). \(d_{od} (\tau)\) denotes OD flow between origin \(o\) and destination \(d\) departing at timestep \(\tau\). \(a_{od\tau}^{lt}\) depicts assignment matrix mapping from \(d_{od} (\tau)\) to \(f_l (t)\), related to 5 various parameters.
-OD estimation is equivalent to derivation of \(a_{od\tau}^{lt}\).
-Obtaining high-dimensional variables from low-dimensional information brings an under-determined characteristic to the problem \cite{2behara2020novel}\cite{7zhou2006dynamic}, thus estimation quality is depended on extra assumptions or additional positioning or path information.
-On one hand, based on auxiliary data from roadside survey, Bluetooth, mobile device \cite{2behara2020novel}\cite{8kuwahara1987estimating,9ma2013deriving,10iqbal2014development,11bonnel2018origin}, path-based or sub-path-based information \cite{2behara2020novel}\cite{6krishnakumari2019data}\cite{12parry2012estimation,13rao2018origin} is used to formulate OD estimation.
-On the other hand, three categories of assumption are thought to matter in this data assimilation process: